-2017 BMW X4 Prices: MSRP vs Dealer Invoice vs True Dealer Cost
+2022 BMW X4 Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

-To avoid overpaying on a new BMW X4, shop prices online first.
+To find the best possible price on a new BMW X4, shop prices online first.
 Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Formula for Calculating Dealer Cost: